 At this time of planetary emergency, it is vital that the next generation understands not only the science behind the environmental issues we face, but the mechanisms for change.
 This workshop builds political literacy and systems thinking alongside knowledge and understanding of our planet and the impact of human activities on nature.

 Wear it Wild

-Across our schools in the UK, France, Italy, Canada, Spain and Portugal, students and teachers raise awareness of endangered species and their habitats, and the impact of human activity on wildlife.
+Across our schools in twelve countries, across the continents of Europe, North America, Asia and Africa, students and teachers raise awareness of endangered species and their habitats, and the impact of human activity on wildlife.
 This annual WWF event is interpreted by our schools in many different ways including artwork, poetry, song, making costumes, baking and creating masks.
 WWF asks people in workplaces, schools and homes to be fiercer, braver and louder than we have ever been and to have fun in the process.
 This is a particularly popular activity with our younger students, and we look forward to finding new and creative ways to celebrate the day in the future.

 Teacher development with WWF and TES Institute

 Globeducate Eco-Schools coordinators are not only completing existing free online development courses with WWF and TES but they are assisting in piloting new online courses and providing important feedback to enable these courses to benefit other teachers all over the world.
 This is a key feature of our work with WWF.